kurko/autocoder.vim/README.md

 * it only works with RSpec
 * if the file already exists, it'll add the boilerplate code anyway
 * the code is messy, but it solves my problems

+Please, send patches to fix these problems.

+### License

+MIT.
+Do what you want with it, but please consider contributing back :)